-1. Verify that the Extended Key Usage extension is present in the CVC, as specified in Appendix III.
+Verify that the Extended Key Usage extension is present in the CVC, as specified in Appendix III.

-17 Revised per SECv3.1-N-16.1449-1 on 5/5/16 by PO.

-- 2. Verify that the manufacturer CVC validity start time is greater than or equal to the manufacturer cvcAccessStart value currently held in the CM if the CVC is a Manufacturer CVC and the subject organizationName is identical to the CM's manufacturer name. - 3.
-Reject this CVC and log an error if the CVC is a Manufacturer CVC and the subject organizationName is not identical to the cable modem's manufacturer name. - 4.
-Verify that the validity start time is greater than or equal to the co-signer cvcAccessStart value currently held in the CM if the CVC is a co-signer CVC and the subject organizationName is identical to the CM's current code co-signing agent. - 5.
-After the CVC has been validated (and registration is complete), make this subject organization name become the CM's new code co-signing agent if the CVC is a co-signer CVC and the subject organizationName is not identical to the current code co-signing agent name. - 6.
-Verify that the CVC and any CVC CA Certificate signatures chain up to the Root CA Certificate of the new PKI or the Root CA key of the legacy PKI held by the CM. - 7.
-If the CVC is issued from the new PKI and time-of-day has been acquired, verify that the validity periods for the CVC and the issuing CA certificate have not expired. - 8.
-Update the CM's current value of cvcAccessStart corresponding to the CVC's subject organizationName (i.e., manufacturer or code co-signing agent) with the validity start time value from the validated CVC.
-If the validity start time value is greater than the CM's current value of codeAccessStart, update the CM's codeAccessStart value with the validity start time value.
+Verify that the manufacturer CVC validity start time is greater than or equal to the manufacturer cvcAccessStart value currently held in the CM if the CVC is a Manufacturer CVC and the subject organizationName is identical to the CM's manufacturer name.

+Reject this CVC and log an error if the CVC is a Manufacturer CVC and the subject organizationName is not identical to the cable modem's manufacturer name.

+Verify that the validity start time is greater than or equal to the co-signer cvcAccessStart value currently held in the CM if the CVC is a co-signer CVC and the subject organizationName is identical to the CM's current code co-signing agent.

+After the CVC has been validated (and registration is complete), make this subject organization name become the CM's new code co-signing agent if the CVC is a co-signer CVC and the subject organizationName is not identical to the current code co-signing agent name.

+Verify that the CVC and any CVC CA Certificate signatures chain up to the Root CA Certificate of the new PKI or the Root CA key of the legacy PKI held by the CM.

+If the CVC is issued from the new PKI and time-of-day has been acquired, verify that the validity periods for the CVC and the issuing CA certificate have not expired.

+Update the CM's current value of cvcAccessStart corresponding to the CVC's subject organizationName (i.e., manufacturer or code co-signing agent) with the validity start time value from the validated CVC; if the validity start time value is greater than the CM's current value of codeAccessStart, update the CM's codeAccessStart value with the validity start time value.

-14.3.3.2.2 Processing the SNMP CVC18
+14.3.3.2.2 Processing the SNMP CVC